AdobeDocs/experience-manager-64.de-DE/help/forms/using/themes.md

 ---
 title: Erstellen und Verwenden von Designs
 seo-title: Creating and using themes
 description: Sie können Designs verwenden, um ein adaptives Formular oder eine interaktive Kommunikation zu stilisieren und eine visuelle Identität bereitzustellen.
-Sie können ein Design für beliebig viele adaptive Formulare oder interaktive Kommunikationen freigeben.
+Sie können ein Design für eine beliebige Anzahl adaptiver Formulare oder interaktiver Kommunikation freigeben.
 seo-description: You can use themes to stylize and provide a visual identity to an adaptive form or interactive communication.
 You can share a theme across any number of adaptive forms or interactive communications.
 uuid: 7fa8afd9-8454-44a5-939b-b213b9a800cc
 products: SG_EXPERIENCEMANAGER/6.4/FORMS